brenocq/groningen-hunter/README.md

 ```

 ### Running the bot
 Before running the bot we need to set the BOT API TOKEN, create a file `.env` with the the bot token.
-You can also set the chat ID and the maximum price you are looking for.
+You can also set the chat ID, minimum price, and maximum price you are looking for.

 ```
 touch src/.env